gatsbyjs/gatsby/docs/blog/index.md

 What's the best way to get involved with contributing to Gatsby?
 Do you have regular calls for contributors or a preferred async channel e.g. Slack / Discord?
 We do have Discord, and highly recommend it!
 Check out our Community page -> https://www.gatsbyjs.org/docs/community/

 How did you implement the Github PR test for lighthouse scoring?
 All available in this repo.
-I run Lighthouse from a CI container, and then parse the response! https://github.com/dschau/gatsby-perf-audit
+I run Lighthouse from a CI container, and then parse the response: https://github.com/dschau/gatsby-perf-audit

-Who does the Gatsby team consider its users? content creators?
+Who does the Gatsby team consider its users?
+Content creators?
 Engineers?
 Other?
 All of the above!

-What is the main difference between gatsby and react-static?
+What is the main difference between Gatsby and react-static?
-react-static is a subset of Gatsby — it lets you programmatically create pages like Gatsby and has a limited plugin system but doesn't have a data layer for connecting to 3rd party APIs or transforming markdown and images.
+React-static is a subset of Gatsby — it lets you programmatically create pages like Gatsby and has a limited plugin system but doesn't have a data layer for connecting to 3rd party APIs or transforming markdown and images.

 How does Gatsby handle builds of a thousand pages?
-Let's say I've already run gatsby build before to build it and then only one page has been changed, does Gatsby knows how to build only the pages that were changed?
+Let's say I've already run Gatsby build before to build it and then only one page has been changed, does Gatsby knows how to build only the pages that were changed?
 We don't yet have incremental builds, but 1000 page sites should build relatively quickly (a couple of minutes).
 Stay tuned on incremental builds!

-is there a way to enable SSR on run time to things like a post preview?
+Is there a way to enable SSR on run time to things like a post preview?
 If you mean a screenshot of the built site, you could deploy to a staged URL, and then use a plugin like https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-screenshot and then query for your page preview (we do this on gatsbyjs.org!).
-Additionally, something like using a screenshot service (https://screenshot-v2.now.sh/blog.dustinschau.com?type=png) would work, as well!
-Hopefully I understand the question!,We're working on a service for this! https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/
+Additionally, something like using a screenshot service (https://screenshot-v2.now.sh/blog.dustinschau.com?type=png) would work, as well.
+We're working on a service for this: https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/

 You mentioned 'Incremental builds' on another question, can you point me to where I can read more about the ideas and status?
-Some prior art here: https://github.com/gatsbyjs/gatsby/issues/5002 and https://github.com/gatsbyjs/gatsby/issues/9083 Once we're ready to start implementing, we'll most likely create an RFC and solicit community feedback for the functionality!
-We haven't talked too much about it publically but you can read a general overview in our company launch post which talks about our long-term vision https://www.gatsbyjs.org/blog/2018-05-24-launching-new-gatsby-company/#distributed-computing--event-sourcing
+Some prior art here: https://github.com/gatsbyjs/gatsby/issues/5002 and https://github.com/gatsbyjs/gatsby/issues/9083 Once we're ready to start implementing, we'll most likely create an RFC and solicit community feedback for the functionality.
+We haven't talked too much about it publicly, but you can read a general overview in our company launch post which talks about our long-term vision https://www.gatsbyjs.org/blog/2018-05-24-launching-new-gatsby-company/#distributed-computing--event-sourcing

-Does the lazy-loading technique applies to images hosted on a cloud based management service such as cloudinary?
+Does the lazy-loading technique apply to images hosted on a cloud based management service such as Cloudinary?
 There would need to be support added for Cloudinary.
 There's been talk about this but nobody has built it yet.
-Some CMSs like Contentful, datocms, and sanity.io have added support gatsby-image.
+Some CMSs like Contentful, Datocms, and sanity.io have added support gatsby-image.

 On mobile, where a user is not able to hover, how does this prefetching method differ?
-prefetching starts when a link appears on the screen so it works on mobile very well!
+Prefetching starts when a link appears on the screen so it works on mobile very well.

 Would it makes sense to still use Gatsby for a more "dynamic" type of app?
 Yes!
 You can learn more about what types of dynamic apps you can build with Gatsby here: https://www.gatsbyjs.com/build-web-apps-webinar